grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _Think back to when we played through making a CIC.
+* _Think back to when we played through making a CAV.
 During that exercise I gave some of you sheets or paper that had goods and services on them.
-You used those goods as your commitment to make a CIC.
+You used those goods as your commitment to make a CAV.
 Now I want you to think about **your** real community.
-What goods or services does your community have to back a CIC with?
+What goods or services does your community have to back a CAV with?
 For example, vegetables, land, a water source, a taxi service._
-* _Right now, it is a good idea to think about things you really could commit to backing your CIC.
-If you have a retail business, you might be willing to sell 20% of your items for CIC and use those for other things in the community. _
+* _Right now, it is a good idea to think about things you really could commit to backing your CAV.
+If you have a retail business, you might be willing to sell 20% of your items for CAV and use those for other things in the community. _
 * _For the exercise ensure that the total value of all our inventory doesn’t exceed 2,500 Kenyan shillings of goods and services.
-These will be how many CICs you are allocated.
-In reality the amount you are willing to back a CIC with should **not** exceed a month of your sales capacity or 10% of your annual sales capacity. _
+These will be how many CAVs you are allocated.
+In reality the amount you are willing to back a CAV with should **not** exceed a month of your sales capacity or 10% of your annual sales capacity. _

 #### Step 1.
 Commitments

-* _When we played through using a CIC before.
-Remember that when you committed goods to back the CIC, you then had to sell those for CIC during the trading exercise.
-This is what it means to commit to selling an item or service for CIC.
+* _When we played through using a CAV before.
+Remember that when you committed goods to back the CAV, you then had to sell those for CAV during the trading exercise.
+This is what it means to commit to selling an item or service for CAV.
 Now that we think about what we might do for our community, it requires a commitment.
 This commitment comes from you and other business people in the community. _
-* _In order to be able to spend the CIC - What would you be willing to commit to selling in return for the CIC?
+* _In order to be able to spend the CAV - What would you be willing to commit to selling in return for the CAV?
 For the exercise, we will be committing 2,500 shillings worth of goods or services each, but if we were doing a real-life commitment, the community would need to reach at least 50,000 KES of commitments and not exceed 10% of your annual or one month of your sales capacity. _
 * _Everyone should contribute 2500 shillings worth of commitments.
-That means, you have 2500 shillings worth of goods or services to sell and accept the CIC._
+That means, you have 2500 shillings worth of goods or services to sell and accept the CAV._
 * _Now write down some goods and services on each piece of paper.
 You can use the ones we had before or other goods. _

 Give everyone 25 slips of paper and have them write down the items they sell.
 For instance a woman selling chapati only can write chapati on each 25 slips of paper and the amount of 100 /= on each one.
 Meaning she has a total inventory worth 2500/=